ORGANIC CHEMISTRY OF BIOMOLECULES

 Assessment methods and criteria

-Oral examination with exercises on the synthesis of saccharides, peptides and nucleic acids.
+Oral examination with exercises on the synthesis and reactivity of saccharides, peptides, nucleic acids, lipids.

 It is verified the acquired knowledge relative to

 - strategy of modification of amino acids, carbohydrates and nucleotides;